 I·1 | not many years

 the scientists think it likely that very few of the suns of space ... have any planets

 » Lewis relied for much of his knowledge of modern physics and cosmology on popular works of the physicists Arthur Eddington (The Nature of the Physical World, 1928) and James Jeans (The Mysterious Universe, 1931) and the mathematician-philosopher A. N. Whitehead (Science and the Modern World, 1925).
 The conjecture about “exoplanets” (as they are now called) appears, for example, at the end of chapter 8 of Eddington’s 1928 book in a section titled “Formation of Planetary Systems”:

 The solar system is not the typical product of development of a star; it is not even a common variety of development; it is a freak. ...
 The density of distribution of stars in space has been compared to that of twenty tennis balls roaming the whole interior of the earth.
 The accident that gave birth to the solar system may be compared to the casual approach of two of these balls within a few yards of one another.
 The data are too vague to give any definite estimate of the odds against this occurrence, but I should judge that perhaps not one in a hundred millions of stars can have undergone this experience in the right stage and conditions to result in the formation of a system of planets.

 The same idea is alluded to in Lewis’s 1945 essay “The Grand Miracle” and in the parallel chapter 14 of his book Miracles.
 It has since been proved wrong.
-In 1992 the first “exoplanet” was discovered, twenty years later the existence of more than 800 of them had been confirmed, and this number more than doubled in the next three years, with thousands of further suspected exoplanets cueing up to have their existence confirmed.
+In 1992 the first “exoplanet” was discovered, twenty years later the existence of more than 800 of them had been confirmed, and that number more than doubled over the next three years.
+In March 2022, “the count of confirmed exoplanets ticked past the 5,000 mark.”

 I·3 | it would be